 A specified path may be absolute or relative to the current source file's folder.

-A module is essentially a namespace that holds a collection of uniquely named types, functions, global variables, constants and other modules.
 Modules are valuable for isolating the names used by large programs.
-Modules help to avoid situations where different source programs accidentally collide, using the same name to refer to different things.
+Modules help to avoid situations where different source programs accidentally collide because they use the same name to refer to different things.

-A module block may be specified within a source file using the mod statement.
+It is possible to specify a separate module within a source file using the mod statement followed by a block.
 Its named namespace is effectively nested within the enclosing program's namespace:

 mod frontend fn get() ... fn main() frontend::get() // refers to the get function within the frontend namespace